 EasyDriveCompare.com

-But in 2026, it is dangerous advice.
+For two decades, IT professionals swore by the 3-2-1 Rule.
+It was simple.
+It was effective.
+But in 2026, following it without modification is dangerous advice.
 Why?
 Because it assumes your backups are safe from infection.

 To survive a modern attack, you need two new layers of defense: Immutability and Zero Errors.